• Skip to primary navigation

 Here are a few suggestions:

-• Tender Italian meatballs: pick the meatballs out of the sauce and serve them in a large bowl for another worthy grazing board idea.
+• Tender Italian meatballs: Remove the meatballs from the sauce and serve them in a large bowl for another worthy grazing board idea.

-• Prepared lupini beans: I often toss these randomly on the table to give them color and for snacking.
-They're an excellent plant-based protein source and go well with Italian flavors.
+• Prepared lupini beans: They're an excellent plant-based protein source and go well with Italian flavors.

 • Marinated chicken wings are sweet, spicy, and a great addition to any mezze platter.

-• Or warm up any leftover pizza to serve on the side—again, great for bigger celebrations.
+• Or warm up any leftover Sicilian-style pizza to serve on the side—again, great for bigger celebrations.

 📖 Recipe